top of page

 • Positionable rudder, stabilators, ailerons, slats & flaps

-• Optional Photo-etched slime lights (CF-5) chaff/flare launchers (NF-5)
+• Optional Photo-etched formation lights chaff/flare launchers

-• Markings for 16 different F-5A examples
+• Markings for 16 different F-5A examples from six nations

-Kit Inspiration:
+Build Inspiration:

-Since Canada utilized both the single seat CF-5A and dual seat B/D, this type was a "must have" in the collection for me...
-Full disclosure, I live in Canada so my collection is bias towards RCAF aircraft ;) Obviously I now need a "B" model too...and maybe another "A" to build a different scheme ...and maybe another "B" for yet another, different Aggressor scheme... ;) For this build, I selected the RCAF 434 "Bluenose" Squadron markings complete with The Bluenose Schooner emblem on the tail, but it was a difficult choice with so many nice schemes.
-(Choosing a "B" model paint scheme will be as great a challenge.)
+As I live in Canada, my collection has a natural bias towards RCAF aircraft.
+Since Canada utilized both the single seat CF-5A and dual seat B/D version, this type was a "must have" in the collection for me.
+Obviously I now need a "B/D" model too...and maybe another "A" to build a different scheme ...and maybe another "B/D" for yet another Aggressor scheme... ;) For this build, I selected the RCAF 434 "Bluenose" Squadron markings complete with "The Bluenose Schooner" emblem on the tail, but it was a difficult choice with so many nice schemes.
+(Choosing a "B/D" model paint scheme will be as great a challenge.)

 Heads Up Report:

-• Dry-fitting in several areas is required.
+• Dry-fitting in several areas is required - the intakes in particular

 • For an open canopy version I suggest installing the canopy supports at a late build stage to save potential breakage.

-• There is no Left / Right wing tank (as there should be) both are the same, you'll notice this when you go to fit one and wonder why it doesn't fit as well :)
+• There is no Left / Right wing tank (as there should be) both are the same, you'll notice this when you go to install one and wonder why it doesn't fit as well :)

 Kit Additions / Modifications: